vitalpoltava/Star-Rating/README.md

-Need to show a Stars rating with floating numbers?
+Need to show a Stars rating with floating numbers (like to show `2.5` stars)?
 Use this `AngularJS` directive! :)

 In a file `stars.html` you'll find a working example of using `AngularJS` and `canvas` awesomeness.
 With said directive you can: